ikonomov/DiabloX/README.md

          * speed: 25 [haste: 27]
          * harmony: 24 [20]
          * ages: 24 [25]
-      * All affixes with a range of values have been set to their maximum.
-      * Damage versus demons affix: +50% [+200%]
-      * The additional hit recovery reduction when equipping three or more items having all of the three suffixes (balance, stability and harmony) has been removed.
       * unique item qlvl:
          * Bloodslayer: 10 [3]
          * The Mangler: 9 [2]